The Hot Sardines

-The Hot Sardines is an American jazz band formed in New York City in 2007 by artistic director, singer, and writer Elizabeth Bougerol and artistic director, actor and pianist Evan Palazzo.
+The Hot Sardines is an American jazz band formed in New York City in 2007 by the artistic director, singer, and writer Elizabeth Bougerol and the artistic director, actor, and pianist Evan Palazzo.
 The Sardines emphasize both authenticity and irreverence in their performances.

 History

 New York City origins (2006–2007)

 Evan Palazzo, the bandleader and pianist, is a native New Yorker.
 He began playing piano by ear at age three and was beguiled by amateur musicianship his whole life.
 As a boy, he aspired to be "a performer and an entertainer, but also a combination of Rick Blaine and Victor Laszlo."
 He was a student at the Waldorf school in New York City and went on to major in theater and musical theater at the University of the Arts in Philadelphia.
 He developed a passion for jazz in general and playing stride jazz piano in particular.
 Returning to the Big Apple, he made a living as an actor in theater and film production, as well as continued working on his music.
 In 2007, he released an album titled Finding His Stride featuring his special brand of stride piano music with a "ragged" rhythm.
 For a while Evan was a trouper in chanteuse Lauren Ambrose's band, The Leisure Class.
 He appeared in scenes playing the piano in several films.
 His spouse, actress Jennifer Weedon, knowing of Evan's desire to start a jazz band, placed an ad on Craigslist for him.
 Soon Evan was getting together with other musicians for informal jam sessions.

 Elizabeth Bougerol, the band's frontwoman, vocalist and occasional washboard player, was born in Neuilly-sur-Seine near Paris.
 She grew up in France, the Ivory Coast, and Canada.
 While young, she initially wanted to be a vet but did not have the stomach for it.
 She earned a bachelor's degree from Brock University and a master's degree from the London School of Economics.
 She edited city guides on the internet and created editorial websites as well as writing freelance for magazines and book projects.
 Like Palazzo, she nurtured a lifelong passion for music, especially pop from the 1920s to 1950s – performed by the likes of Fats Waller and Ray Charles.
 An autodidactic singer, she haunted live performance venues in New York City, imploring her favorite artists for the opportunity to sing with them.
 However, although naturally gifted with "a sweet and soulful voice," she nevertheless was turned down because she had no professional background.
 Undaunted, she taught herself to play the washboard–jug band style and began placing advertisements on Craigslist searching for others who shared her fervid enthusiasm for early jazz.